-MHG53781 - Possible WWII Coastal defences, W of Dornoch Point
+MHG53781 - WWII Coastal defences - W of Dornoch Point

 Summary

-50+ wooden posts, cut short, embedded into the sand, some arranged in linear patterns, located to the W of Dornoch Point.
-It is suggested that these represent possible WWII Coastal defences.
+Over 130 wooden posts, cut short, embedded into the sand, some arranged in linear patterns, located to the west of Dornoch Point.
+It was suggested that these represented possible WWII Coastal defences.

 Protected Status